 Last week I opened both cans of tuna, added celery, lemon juice, spicy mustard, mayo, salt, pepper and some dill to make enough tuna salad for days worth of lunches.
 Usually I just opt for a blob of mayo but tuna fish sandwiches are always better when you make the extra effort and go for tuna salad.

 Although I’m not done trying various tinned seafoods, I think I’ve learned a bit more about what I will like to try next.
 It’s obvious that tuna, in many forms, is my favorite canned or tinned fish but admittedly that’s a bit tame.
 For the sake of research I’m going to have to try to get out of my comfort zone.
-Maybe I’ll finally opening up that tin of smoked kippers in the cabinet…
+Maybe I’ll finally open up that tin of smoked kippers in the cabinet…